cb-agr/agriPlot/README.md

 plot(fbBoundGeom,axes=TRUE)
 ```

-The output shown here is a rectangular polygon field boundary that encloses all plots.
+The figure shown here is a rectangular polygon field boundary that encloses all plots.
 The output from this function can also be used as a masking layer for a raster input.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/fbboundaryoutput.png" alt="Field Boundary" height=300px>